jrs-innovation-center/jrs-react-components/README.md

 })
 ```

-Once you have modified your theme styles, pass the theme's `themeStyles` object as props to the components.
+Once you have modified your theme styles, grab the theme back out of the theme manager with `getDefaultTheme()` and pass the theme's `themeStyles` object as props to the components.
 Here's the entire sample:

 ```
 import React from 'react'